 “I want to know Christ and the power of His resurrection and the fellowship of sharing in His sufferings, becoming like Him in His death, and so, somehow, to attain to the resurrection from the dead.”
 (Philippians 3:10,11)

 I wanted to know Christ more than I ever had before.
 I was licensed on March 21, 1996 with the Southern Missouri District and was hired on at James River Assembly where I had the opportunity to use my gifts of administration and organization to help run the ministry there.
 I had the privilege of ministering to 400+ youth on a weekly basis.
 I worked with 85 college leaders to develop them and train them to minister.
 My greatest passion is to see people connect with others in small groups, discover their giftings and to use them to “build up the body of Christ.”
 I also love developing leaders and discipling others.

 Since having come to Riverside Community Church I have had the privilege of developing and training adults as they are growing in Christ.
 I am able to serve in my areas of strength and have grown tremendously in the area of leadership.
 It is my continual goal to help people get connected to God and to others in small groups and to find a place to serve and follow God’s call upon their lives.
 Since He has called me to serve Him in His church, I don’t want to ever stop telling people about His love.
-My message is the same as it was when I was just a little boy 28 years ago ...
+My message is the same as it was when I was just a little boy over 3 decades ago ...
 “Come on, folks!”

 When someone asks me my story, I reflect back on my life and I wonder what Jesus would say about me.
 I wonder how my story would read if it were penned in the Scriptures.
 When everything is said and done, I pray that the following will be said of me as it was of King David ...

 “When David had served God’s purpose in his own generation, he fell asleep.”
 (Acts 13:36)